h2non/imaginary/README.md

 imaginary -p 8080 -concurrency 10
 ```

-Mount local directory (now you can do GET request passing the `file` query param)
+Mount local directory (then you can do GET request passing the `file=image.jpg` query param)
 ```
 imaginary -p 8080 -mount ~/images
 ```